sshashka/MoviesApp/README.md

 - Animations, because who does not like them(espectially when you hide poor api responce time with them)
 - UI improvenets
 - Code improvements.
 Because I believe in perfection, and it's a very long journey to acheive it
+- Feature to watch movie trailers in app, using YouTube API